-Beets15 says, "When a fellow person does not create the 'space' within which development can find a place, the infant dies an early death."^{}
+Beets says, "When a fellow person does not create the 'space' within which development can find a place, the infant dies an early death."

-Several writers refer to the various errors in educating which can give rise to a disturbed communication between educator and child such as affective neglect, rejection of the child, pampering, and overprotecting.16 There also is reference to the family makeup, the health of the parents, social provisions, city planning, commerce, and industry.17
+A number of writers refer to the various errors in educating that can give rise to a disturbed communication between educator and child such as affective neglect, rejection of the child, pampering and overprotecting.
+There also is reference to the family makeup, the health of the parents, social provisions, city planning, commerce and industry.

-Ter Horst18 distinguishes six categories which can lead to a change in the educative situatedness of a child and then mentions the following as possible origins: anti-authoritative educating, poverty, licentiousness, inadequate housing, deprivation, when parents are absent, if the child must stay a long time in the hospital, demands are too high or too low, hunger, inconsistent behaviors, indoctrination, lack of love, physical handicaps and other personal defects, hypertension, war, underestimation, absence of order, overprotection, authoritarian educating, asking too much, illness, permissiveness, desire to achieve, insufficient challenges, expectations which are too high or too low, spoiling, and any form of neglect.
+Ter Horst distinguishes six categories that can lead to a change in the educative situatedness of the child and then mentions, among others, the following as possible origins: anti-authoritarian educating, poverty, licentiousness, inadequate housing, deprivation, when parents are absent if the child must stay a long time in the hospital, demands are too high or too low, hunger, inconsistent behaviors, indoctrination, lack of love, physical handicaps and other personal defects, hypertension, war, underestimation, absence of order, overprotection, authoritarian educating, asking too much, illness, permissiveness, desire to achieve, insufficient challenges, expectations that are too high or too low, spoiling and any form of neglect.

-According to Ter Horst,19 the parents reveal the existence of the problem in the form of dejection, severity, cantankerousness, rage, overprotection, isolation, neglect, rejection, abandonment, consequences of death, etc.
+According the Ter Horst the parents reveal the existence of the problem in the form of dejection, severity, cantankerousness, rage, overprotection, isolation, neglect, rejection, abandonment, consequences of death, etc.

-^{ [}Daar waar de medemens niet ter zijde, niet de 'ruimte' schept, waarbinnen de ontwikkelings plaats kan vinden, sterft de zuigeling een vroege dood]
+\ [Daar waar de medemens niet ter zijde, niet de 'ruimte' schept, waarbinnen de ontwikkelings plaats kan vinden, sterft de zuigeling een vroege dood]